 Hello.
 My name is Nick.
 I am an experienced professional counsellor with a private practice in Nottingham.
 My background is within the voluntary sector and I have previously been Clinical Manager of a large counselling organisation.
 In the past, I have also worked for both the Samaritans and Nightline, the university emotional support service.
 I offer one-to-one counselling sessions on either a short or long term basis.
-I am warm yet focused; supportive but challenging where appropriate.
+I am warm, focused and supportive as you undertake your counselling journey.
 I am a Registered member of the BACP which is accredited by the Dept. of Health and I work within the guidelines set by their Ethical Framework for Good Practice.
 During the pandemic, I am working either by Zoom or phone.

 Deciding to ask for help from a counsellor can be a rather daunting step to take.
 Not only does it mean accepting that you have difficulties, but also many questions may come to mind about the counselling process.
 What will the counsellor be like?
 Can I trust them?
 Will I feel comfortable enough to say what I really think without feeling judged?
 Will they understand me?
 Will they be able to help me?
 There are many questions and they are all natural and normal to think.

 From the initial contact, I can help guide you through this process so that in the first session, which I charge at half price, you'll feel able to make an informed choice about whether counselling feels right for you at the present time.